 Air Filters are an Important Tool for Reducing Allergens

-Like dirt hidden in your carpet, what you don’t know can hurt you – or at least irritate your allergies.
+Like dirt hidden in your carpetLink opens in a new tab, what you don’t know can hurt you – or at least irritate your allergies.
 Your air filter, often out of sight and out of mind, can be an essential part of safeguarding indoor air quality – when the right style of air filter is used.
 Most inexpensive, run-of-the-mill air filters from the local hardware store, however, do nothing to improve the air quality in your home.
 They merely serve to prevent larger dust, dirt particles and hair from damaging HVAC equipment (when changed regularly).
 But these ordinary filters do little toward removing microscopic dust, dust mites, pollen, dander, mold, mildew, and other common irritants, which are so small they slip through the fibers to get blown back into your living space.
 If you want to trap these tiny particles, specialized air filters are necessary.

 What is the Best Air Conditioner Filter for Allergies?